Secure Financial Transactions — Any Time, Any Place

 Our Business

-Euronet Payment Services Limited (“EPS”) is an Authorised Payment Institution in the United Kingdom (FRN 504630), regulated by the Financial Conduct Authority and is part of Euronet Worldwide (“Euronet”) listed on the NASDAQ.
+Euronet Payment Services Limited (“EPS”) is an Authorised Payment Institution in the United Kingdom (FRN 504630), Authorised by the Financial Conduct Authority and is part of Euronet Worldwide (“Euronet”) listed on the NASDAQ.

 Our Policy and Approach